ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## Why the "Powered by CKEditor" logo?

-Starting from version v38.0.0 onwards, all **open source installations** of CKEditor 5 (free users) display a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
-This logo is only visible when editor is focused and only in the editable.
+Starting from version v38.0.0 onwards, all **open-source** installations** of CKEditor 5 (free users) display a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
 The label links directly to the [CKEditor website](https://ckeditor.com/).
 The new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.
 You can [read more about it](https://github.com/ckeditor/ckeditor5/issues/14082) on GitHub.

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}

+This logo is only visible when the editor is focused and only in the editable.
+The editor needs to have a minimal size of 350px x 50px to display the logo.
+It will be shown in all editor types.

-The logo **will not be visible to customers with commercial licenses**, but please read on as certain actions need to be taken to white-label your CKEditor 5 installation.
+The logo **will not be displayed for customers with commercial licenses**, but please read on as certain actions need to be taken to white-label your CKEditor 5 installation.
 You can reach out to our Technical Support team, using [this form](https://ckeditor.com/contact/), if you have any questions.

 ## How to remove the "Powered by CKEditor" logo?